fibbojs/fibbo/docs/api/2d/classes/FCollider.md

 > **updateScale**(): `void`

-Update the scale of the collider according to the component's scale.
+Update the scale of the collider according to its component's scale.
 This takes into account the scale offset.

 #### Returns